L42i/SCKinect/doc/docs/api/cpp-interface.md

 The SCKinect plugin is implemented in C++ and provides a bridge between the Kinect sensor, OpenPose, and SuperCollider.
 This page documents the C++ components and how they interact with each other.

 !!! warning "CUDA Requirement"
     The current implementation requires CUDA for effective real-time performance.
 The CPU-only implementation is in progress but not yet fully functional.
-The C++ code assumes CUDA availability for optimal OpenPose operation.
+You will need a CUDA-capable NVIDIA GPU to use this plugin as described in this guide.
+This is because in order for the current pose estimation model (OpenPose) to achieve efficient performance, you need to GPU accelerate it unless you have a CPU which can process ridiculous amounts of data like a GPU (some CPU's do have capabilities like that and separate cores for doing this processing i.e. Apple Silicon).
+But for building OpenPose, it is easiest to build it with CUDA.
+For this reason, alternative methods other than using OpenPose for CPU users are being explored.

 ## Key Classes and Structures